-Our Why are they important to us?
-How do we engage and have regard to their views in our stakeholders viriy are they important to do. decisions?
+explain flow the directors have regard to section 172(1) in Engaging with our stakeholders.
+Our stakeholders Why are they important to us?
+How we engage and have regard to their views in our decisions?
 SUBSIDIARIES We provide personnel and other central services to NERL and NATS Services to enable them to undertake their essential ATC activities.
 NERL and NATS Services wish to ensure that we provide the requisite people resources cost effectively.
 We have regard to these objectives in our decision making and maintain systems which ensure a fair cost allocation.
 EMPLOYEES We act as an employer to employees seconded to NERL and NATS Services.
 Their ATC service and infrastructure depends on the skill and professionalism of our employees.
 They make a critical difference to the success of NERL and NATS Services, and our investment in them protects and strengthens the group's safety and business culture.
 Most of our employees are members of trades unions.
-We have an open dialogue with trades unions and receive feedback on pay and benefits, including redundancy terms, a safe and healthy working environment, flexible working, talent development and career opportunities, and a diverse and inclusive culture.
-The group's CEO and executive communicated regularly to employees via our intranet and to senior leaders in regular virtual meetings.
-The NATS Board received a monthly report from the CEO which included employee relations and other employee matters.
-We operate a Just Safety culture, enabling employees to raise safety matters and we sought feedback on a safety culture survey.
-We also surveyed employee wellbeing and maintained a whistleblowing facility.
-Every few years we conduct an employee opinion survey.
+The executive and senior leaders have an open dialogue with trades unions and receive feedback on pay and benefits, a safe and healthy working environment, flexible working, talent development and career opportunities, and a diverse and inclusive culture.
+The group's CEO and executive communicate regularly to employees via our intranet and to senior leaders in regular virtual meetings.
+The NATS Board receives a monthly report from the CEO which includes employee relations, diversity and inclusion and other employee matters.
+The NATS Board also seeks collectively opportunities to engage with groups of employees during the year.
+We operate a Just Safety culture, enabling employees to raise safety matters and we seek feedback on a safety culture survey.
+We also survey employee wellbeing and maintain a whistleblowing facility.
+This year we conducted an employee opinion survey (be-Heard), as a baseline for our strategic objective to be a top 25 company to work for by 2040.
 PENSION TRUSTEES We provide a defined benefit pension to employees hired before April 2009.
 We wish to ensure that this benefit is provided cost effectively, having regard to prevailing market conditions and demographic factors.
 We support Trustees in understanding the financial position and prospects of the company and its subsidiaries in assessing the employer covenant.
 We monitor the funding position of the scheme and the outcome of formal valuations.
-We have consulted with Trustees on their formal valuation and proposed contributions to the pension scheme.
+We consult with Trustees on their formal valuation and propose contributions to the pension scheme.
 Trustees consult the company on investment and risk management strategy.
 SHAREHOLDERS We are a wholly owned subsidiary within the NATS group.
 Our decisions have regard to the group's ultimate shareholders as well as the parent company.
-These parties provide equity investment which finances our activities and enables us to invest in our ATC service and infrastructure, for which they expect a return.
-The NATS Board meets with the group's ultimate shareholders twice a year.
+Our shareholders provide equity investment which finances our activities and enables us to invest in our ATC service and infrastructure, for which they expect a return.
+The NATS Board meets with the group's ultimate shareholders.
 The NATS Strategic Partnership Agreement enables shareholders to appoint representatives to the Board.
 Shareholders wish to see remuneration policies which drive executive management to deliver strong sustainable performance aligned with the interests of key stakeholders.

-The Strategic report was approved by the Board of directors on 30 June 2022 and signed by order of the Board by:
+The Strategic report was approved by the Board of directors on 29 June 2023 and signed by order of the Board by: